JackOfSpade/Inverted_Index_MapReduce/README.md

-# Yelp_Businesses_MapReduce
+# Inverted Index MapReduce

-This is a simple MapReduce that creates an inverted index that maps categories to businesses.
+This is a simple MapReduce that creates an inverted index which maps categories to businesses.
 In other words, given a collection of businesses (as provided by
 Yelp), an inverted index is a dictionary where each category is associated with a list of the business ids that belong to that category.
-See the example below:

 ![](https://i.imgur.com/RLzhgdr.png)

+Why is this important?
+This allows us to easily find, for example, all

 Your task is to design and implement MapReduce algorithms that given a collection of Yelp businesses:
 • compute the inverted index of the categories to businesses (iimaper.py, iireducer.py)